iShape-Rust/iShape-js/README.md

 ### Basic Usage (Direct include)

-1 **Download Library Files:**
+#### Download Library Files:
 - i_shape_js.js
 - i_shape_js_bg.wasm

+You can find it at: [pkg](https://github.com/iShape-Rust/iShape-js/tree/main/pkg)

+#### Place Files:
-2 **Place Files:** Put these files in a folder accessible by your HTML.
+Put these files in a folder accessible by your HTML.
 In this example, we put them under the ishape/ directory.

-You can find it at: [pkg](https://github.com/iShape-Rust/iShape-js/tree/main/pkg)

 Example HTML Usage
 Here is a simple HTML example that demonstrates how to use the iShape library for geometric union operations.